washingtonstateuniversity/workflow-docs/wordpress/deploy/plugins.md

 Public plugins are most often available freely at wordpress.org/plugins and have gone through a code review targeting security and performance.
 Private plugins are usually paid plugins that are not available at wordpress.org/plugins but have also gone through a similar code review.

 The WSUWP Platform deployment process is initiated every time a tag is added to a repository.
-For a full description of the process, see the deployment overview document.
+For a full description of the process, see the [WSUWP Deployments plugin](https://github.com/washingtonstateuniversity/WSUWP-Deployment) documentation.

 ## Individual plugins

+The set up and deployment processes for individual plugins are covered in the [Overview](https://github.com/washingtonstateuniversity/WSUWP-Deployment#overview) section of the WSUWP Deployments documentation.

 ## Public plugin collection